My go-to for any work done not at my office desk or when travelling. I went with the 8gb version and it's been plenty, even using Docker.

 Microphone for streaming and video recording.
 After using a Blue Snowball iCE for years, I switched to this dynamic microphone for better noise cancellation.

-Currently am using a custom-built mechanical keyboard, built from the GK64 platform with Kailh Box Jade switches and some thick PBT keycaps.
+A custom-built mechanical keyboard, using the GK64 platform.
+Currently has Kailh Box Jade switches and some thick PBT keycaps.

 Hands-down my favorite IDE, especially with frameworks like Laravel.
 I've tried other solutions but always end up coming back to this.